Giving a Baby Up for Adoption in Washington

 Considering adoption for your baby is a huge step in itself, and you’re the only one who knows whether or not it’s the right one for you.
 This is certainly one of the biggest decisions you’ll ever make, and it can be hard to know how to decide if you want to put your baby up for adoption in Washington.
 Your family and friends may have opinions that they offer up in an attempt to help, but the reality is that this choice is yours and yours alone.
-If, however, you wish to speak with a neutral professional who can offer advice and resources, please don’t hesitate to call American Adoptions at any time at 1-800-ADOPTION.
-Your call is free and in no way commits you to the adoption process.
+If, however, you wish to speak with a neutral professional who can offer advice and resources, please don’t hesitate to contact us at any time at 1-800-ADOPTION.
+Your call is free and in no way commits you to adoption in Washington.

 2. Work with your American Adoptions adoption specialist to create an adoption plan for your baby.

 If you do end up deciding that placing your baby up for adoption in Washington is the right choice, it’s important to know that you’ll be in control of the entire process when working with American Adoptions.
 You will work with one adoption specialist from the time you first contact us, and she will help you to decide exactly how you want your adoption to go.
 If you don’t already know what your ideal adoptive family might be like, she’ll help you to consider that, as well as how much contact you wish to have with your child and their family, how you want your hospital visit to go, and more.

 3. Choose an adoptive family for your baby.

 One of the reasons you’re considering adoption for your baby is because you want to make sure they have the best life possible — but how to ensure that that’s exactly what they get?
 With American Adoptions, you’ll find the perfect adoptive parents for your baby.
 Whether you wish to place baby up for adoption in Washington or elsewhere in the United States, we work with hundreds of adoptive families across the country that have created two types of adoption profiles for your convenience.